Wilmer Flores Preview, Player Props: Giants vs. Padres

 Wilmer Flores At The Plate

-- In 38 games this season (31.1%), Flores has picked up an RBI, and in 13 of those games (10.7%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 30.9% of his games this year, Flores has had at least one RBI.
+He's picked up more than one in 10.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.